LorenzoFioroni/QuboSolver.jl/docs/src/resources/citing.md

 # Citing

-If you use the GCS algorithm, plase consider citing the original paper "[Entanglement-assisted heuristic for variational solutions of discrete optimization problems](https://arxiv.org/abs/2501.09078)".
+If you use the GCS algorithm, please consider citing the original paper "[Entanglement-assisted heuristic for variational solutions of discrete optimization problems](https://arxiv.org/abs/2501.09078)".

 You can use the following BibTeX entry: